 Groups can play a vital role in developing soul resilience.
 As daily life gets more bumpy, we need a deeper sense of fellowship and support, and a group can help everyone in it to find deeper insights, creative ideas, fresh understanding.
-Whilst in-person groups can go deeper, online groups are more accessible and can go a long way, so both are possibilities.
+Whilst in-person groups can go deeper, online groups are more accessible, so both are possibilities.

 Monthly online group – A Sufi Garden: This is a monthly group, on a Wednesday evening 7.30-9.00pm UK time, led by Alan Heeks and Karim Hadden.
 It offers soul nourishment with chants, body prayer (devotional movement) and meditation, drawn from the Sufi tradition.
 Limited numbers: if you’d like to join us, contact Alan or see www.karimandsusanne.co.uk/calendar.
 Next group: January 2024 – exact date TBA.

 Tailored Retreats in the Welsh Mountains: A tailored retreat means that an individual or small group choose their own dates for exclusive use of a magical small retreat centre in Wales.
 Alan will run a couple of sessions each day, drawing on his unique Soul Resilience model, and tailoring the retreat to your issues and questions.
 You will have most of each day free for walks in the extraordinary surrounding landscapes, or just to rest and reflect.